Definition of Cash Short and Over Account

 Example of How the Account Cash Short and Over is Used

 Let's illustrate the Cash Short and Over account with the petty cash fund.
 Assume that the company has a petty cash fund of $100 and its general ledger account Petty Cash reports an imprest balance of $100.
 Let's now assume that when the petty cash fund is replenished, there is $6.00 on hand and there are $93.00 of petty cash vouchers.
 This indicates a shortage of $1.00.

-Using the above information, the journal entry to replenish the petty cash fund will include a credit to Cash-Checking Acct for $94.
-(This is the amount needed to get the petty cash on hand back to the imprest general ledger amount of $100.)
+Using the above information, the journal entry to replenish the petty cash fund will include a credit of $94.00 to the account Cash: Checking Account.
+(This is the amount of the company check that will be cashed to get the cash in the petty cash fund back to the imprest general ledger amount of $100.)
 The debits will be the accounts and amounts shown on the petty cash receipts, which total $93.
-To get the journal entry to balance, there needs to be another debit for $1 and it will be recorded in Cash Short and Over.
+To get the journal entry to balance, a debit of $1 is recorded in Cash Short and Over.